PT-Akar-Inti-Teknologi/ait-nestjs-notification/README.md

   body: <email body bisa berupa text/html>
 }
 ```
-Besides that, there are several attributes that we can use (optional), including:
+In addition there are several attributes that we can use (optional), including:
 ```
 {
   ...